 Terms of Office

-Representatives shall be elected for a two (2) year term serving no more than two (2) consecutive terms as an elected Representative unless there are no opposing candidates.
+Senators shall be elected for a one (1) or a two (2) year term serving no more than two (2) consecutive terms as an elected Senator unless there are no opposing candidates.

-Representative Orientation
+Senator Orientation

-An Orientation for new Representatives shall be held in June or July.
+An Orientation for new Senators shall be held in June or July.
 The Chair or Chair Elect of the Staff Senate shall conduct the meeting, assisted by the Staff Senate officers.
 The Staff Senate Operating Procedures, the Staff Senate Constitution, and other material as deemed necessary by the Staff Senate Chair will be reviewed.

 Removal and Vacancies

-A position on the OU-Tulsa Staff Senate shall become vacant upon a Representatives termination of employment with the University, or resignation/dismissal from the OU-Tulsa Staff Senate;
+A position on the OU-Tulsa Staff Senate shall become vacant upon a Senators termination of employment with the University, or resignation/dismissal from the OU-Tulsa Staff Senate;

 Vacancies shall be filled by appointment of the Chair of the OU-Tulsa Staff Senate upon recommendation of the Membership and Policy Review Committee and approval of the OU-Tulsa Staff Senate;